 Ankar’s Hoagies on Brainerd Rd.
 Steak in a sack (pita) & onion rings are to die for!
 We eat here every time we go back.
 Taco Mamacitas on North Shore.
 Best sangria we’ve ever had.
 Bones BBQ on Brainerd Rd.
 Classic southern style and their banana pudding alone is worth a visit!Amy

-Fresh-Mex restaurant that serves taco fusion.
+A fresh-Mex restaurant that serves taco fusion.

 109 North Market St, Chattanooga, TN

-Handcrafted, small batch ice cream with seasonal flavors
+Handcrafted, small-batch ice cream with seasonal flavors

 3 locations including 1401 Market St, Chattanooga, TN